elvin-hwang/Course-Checker-UBC/README.md

 Double click "courseChecker.pyw" to open the GUI

-Or open the directory to where "courseChecker.py" is on your terminal or command prompt And then run "python courseChecker.pyw".
+Or open the directory to where "courseChecker.py" is on your terminal or command prompt And then run "python courseChecker.py".
 Note that you don't need to keep the terminal window open, just the program.

 Some notes: